 The original manuscript of this biography is now in the safe and expert care of the Bodleian Library at the University of Oxford, having been acquired from Emil Offenbacher in New York in 1978 by the Bodley's American Friends.
 The library reference is: Western Manuscripts MSS.
 Don.d.
 175, e.
 125.

-This was published for the first time in 2018 by Peter Owen Publishers, with an afterword by Professor Frank A. J. L. James.
+This was published for the first time in 2018 by Peter Owen Publishers (acquired by Pushkin Press in 2022), with an afterword by Professor Frank A. J. L. James.

 This new edition of Nicholson's biography does not include the minutes of the Chapter House Coffee Society, which were so ably transcribed and annotated by Trevor H. Levere and Gerard L’E Turner in Discussing Chemistry and Steam, Oxford University Press, 2002.

-A comprehensive modern biography of William Nicholson is in progress, with plans for publication in 2019.
+A comprehensive modern biography of William Nicholson is in progress, with plans for publication in the near future.

 Click here to request to be kept informed about publication.